jeffreylanters/react-unity-webgl/documentation/docs/getting-started/installation.md

 - [React](https://reactjs.org) version >= 16.8.0 or above
 - [Unity](https://unity.com) version >= 2020.1.0 or above
   - If you are using an older version of Unity which does not support Web Assemly, using a module version prior to version 9 is required.
-To find out more, read the [Compatibility](#compatibility) section below.
+To find out more, read the Unity Version Compatibility section below.

 ## Unity Version Compatibility